Statement of Curriculum Aims for Green Lane Academy

 NURSERY AND RECEPTION

 It is for children aged 3-5, and covers the years they spend from the beginning of nursery or pre-school to the end of reception class in primary school.
 It probably will not feel like learning – most children see it as just fun and play.
 However, they will be gaining all the basic skills that will get them off to a flying start when they reach Year 1.

-The Early Years Foundation Stage Curriculum has been modified for September 2012 and consists of three prime areas:
+The Early Years Foundation Stage Curriculum consists of three prime areas:

 - Communication and language

 Each area has early learning goals which are assessed through the Early Years Foundation Stage Profile.